How to Get Free Pitch Deck Stock Photos (Quick Guide) – Summary

 Please Share your Experiences with Stock Photos

-If you have other places that you’ve used photos from for free stock photos, we would love for you to add some links in the comments for people to be able to find.
+If you have other places that you’ve used free pitch deck stock photos, we would love for you to add some links in the comments for people to be able to find.
 If you have other thoughts on stock photos or why to use pay vs. free photos, we would love to hear your comments below.

 Submit your Requests for Additional Topics

 If you have ideas you would like us to cover, definitely let us know.
-We have a link down below to submit your suggestions.
-We love to hear all of your ideas and questions.
-We love to see them, so please keep them coming!
+We have a link down below to submit your suggestions and would love to hear all of your ideas and questions.
+Please keep them coming, we love to see them!

 Suggest an Upcoming Pitch Hack here: https://info.pitchdeckfire.com/pitch-hack-suggestions